project-flipper/ClubPenguin/README.md

 - `--env mediaPath=string` (default: `"/"`): Sets the base URL for the mediaserver.
 It is recommended that you provide an absolute URL for this option.
 - `--env crossOrigin=string` (optional): Sets the CORS rule for file fetching.
 Must be one of `anonymous` or `use-credentials`.
 Best left untouched if you are not handling cross-origin requests.
 - `--env cacheVersion=string` (optional): Sets the base cache version.
 This is used by the game to get around file caching on mediaserver asset requests.
-- `--env clientVersion=string` (optional): Sets the cache version for client files.
-If not provided, then it defaults to the value of `cacheVersion`.
 - `--env contentVersion=string` (optional): Sets the cache version for content files.
 If not provided, then it defaults to the value of `cacheVersion`.
 - `--env minigameVersion=string` (optional): Sets the cache version for minigame files.
 If not provided, then it defaults to the value of `cacheVersion`.
 - `--env environmentType=string` (optional): Sets the environment type hint for the game.
 If not provided, then it will infer the value based on the build type: `prod` for production and `dev` for development.